DSkrzypiec/blogImpl/content/post/foundations/index.md

 used HTTP server clients but have you ever written one?
 Do you know HTTP(S) protocol?
 How TCP/IP is used in implementation of HTTP?
 How routing of endpoints is done?
 How HTTP messages looks like in a memory?
 What is structure of URL and what is URI?
+Why are there cookies?
 How clients establish connection with another servers?
 And many more...

 My criteria for the question "do I really know how it's done?" is the answer for the question "Am I able to program it in C?".